TimSC/pgmap/README.md

 Download a regional or planet map dump, for example this one: https://archive.org/details/uk-eire-fosm-2017-jan.o5m

-The file format should be indicated by the extension .o5m.gz - if you have a different format use osmconvert:
+The file format should be indicated by one of the supported extensions: .osm.gz .o5m.gz .osm .o5m

-    osmconvert ~/Desktop/extract.osm -o=extract.o5m.gz

 Set the dump_path variable in pgmap's config.cfg to the actual path of the data to import.
 Set the csv_absolute_path variable in config.cfg to a folder for temporary files (it is possible to use the pgmap source folder).
 To convert the data to csv format: